Reclaimed Wood Flooring Cleaning and Maintenance.

 Preventative Care for Reclaimed Wood Floors

-Preventative care is the first line of defense for maintaining investment, and it’s part of how to protect reclaimed wood.
-The finish and unique patina are susceptible to damage from a wide range of elements.
-Here are several tips to take into consideration: Humidity
+Preventative care is the first line of defense for maintaining your investment.
+The finish and unique patina are susceptible to damage from various elements.
+Here are several tips to take into consideration:

 Certain types of reclaimed wood, such as antique heartwood, have excellent moisture resistance and “move” very little with seasonal changes.
-Other wood species require that indoor humidity levels be kept at 30% to 50% and temperatures from 60° to 80°F, which helps prevent warping and movement throughout the year.
+Other wood species require indoor humidity from 30% to 50% and temperatures from 60° to 80°F. Staying within these ranges helps to prevent warping and movement throughout the year.

 Food, Wine, and Liquid Spills

-Clean up food and liquid spills as soon as possible.
-If necessary, use a slightly damp mop and gently wipe the wood floor dry of any residual water or liquid.
-The less time the liquid spends on your ground, the better, and the less likely for long-term damage to the wood.
+Clean up food and liquid spills as quickly as possible.
+Use a slightly damp mop and gently wipe the wood dry of any residual water or liquid—the less time liquid spends on your floor, the less likely for long-term damage.

 Candle Wax and Chewing Gum